 5. A supplement can offer extra support

-You don’t have to tough it out over the holidays!
+You don't have to tough it out over the holidays!
 Your goal is to not only survive the silly season but come out thriving.
 So, consider combining a good support network and some great resources for mental wellbeing with a herbal supplement.
-Fusion Stress & Anxiety contains withania, used traditionally in Ayurvedic medicine to support your bodies stress response, and give you a boost of energy and vitality.
-If you’re suffering from stress-related symptoms like fatigue, mild anxiety, irritability or sleeplessness this season, Fusion Stress & Anxiety also contains Ocibest®, a clinically tested extract of holy basil shown to alleviate these symptoms.*
+Fusion Stress & Anxiety contains a highly concentrated extract of the herb ashwagandha called KSM-66®, which provides relief for symptoms of stress and mild anxiety and enhances the body's ability to adapt to stress.
+Fusion Stress & Anxiety also contains polygala, used to reduce irritability and excess nervous energy, based on traditional use in Chinese medicine.